absalute/devtoolkit/README.md

-# devtoolkit
+# DevTolkit
-Developers' toolkit for the minecraft
+Developers' toolkit for the minecraft on Fabric

+Currently has 1 module:
+- Advanced Tooltips: more information about items